Epitests-unofficial/B-PSU-200-42sh/Readme.md

-# B-PSU-200-Minishell1 - Unit Tests
+# B-PSU-200-42sh - Unit Tests

-Any tests for minishell 1 Epitech Project
+Any tests for 42sh Epitech Project

 These tests are written in bash thanks to the epitech original tester.tgz